Jakobimatrix/efficient_cpp/basics/keywords.md

 ```

 ## explicit
-A function or method declared `explicit` does not allow to be called with variables which could be convertet into the defined parameter types.
-This helps avoiding unexpected and potentailly heavy conversations or even hidden bugs:
+A function or method declared `explicit` does not allow to be called with variables which could be converted into the defined parameter types.
+This helps avoiding unexpected and potentially heavy conversations or even hidden bugs:
 ```c_cpp
 void setName1(std::string& name);
 void explicit setName2(std::string& name);